chrislemke/deep-martin/README.md

 <p>As is so often the case, one problem lies in obtaining high-quality data.
 Multiple datasets where used for this project.
 You can find them
 <a href="https://paperswithcode.com/task/text-simplification">here</a>.<br>
-While the ASSET dataset provides a very good basis due to the multiple simplification of each record, its size is simply too small for training a transformer.
+While the ASSET dataset provides a very good quality due to the multiple simplification of each record, its size is simply too small for training a transformer.
 This problem is also true for other datasets.
 The two datasets based on Wikipedia unfortunately suffer from lack of quality.
 Either records are not simplification,